Eli1771/resources_for_ventures/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+* System dependencies - This application is currently only configured for   chrome.
+Also, FB login app is still in development mode.
+Contact developer  https://github.com/Eli1771 to have profiles added to the test user list.
+Install dependencies by running:
+  $bundle install

-* Database creation
+* Database creation - After forking and cloning this repo, run:

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+  $rake db:migrate

-* Deployment instructions
+* Deployment instructions - Run internal rails server:

-* ...
+  $rails s
+  Navigate in browser to https://localhost:3000/